What Large Businesses Need to Know

 New fees and taxes

-To pay for health care reform changes, the federal government will impose new fees and taxes on health plans nationwide, including HMSA.
-This will increase premiums.
+To pay for health care reform changes, the federal government imposes new fees and taxes on health plans nationwide, including HMSA.
+This increases premiums.
 We know cost increases are a hardship on businesses.
-We’re doing all we can to ease that burden by helping improve the care your employees receive, which will help contain costs.
+We’re doing all we can to ease that burden by improving the care your employees receive, which helps contain costs.

-If you offer your employees family coverage, their dependents up to age 26 could get coverage under the family plan.
+If you offer employee family coverage, dependents up to age 26 can get coverage under the family plan.